Search

 1. Eliminate excess moisture from the body: This involves reducing the intake of food and adopting a regimen that dries the body, except for activities such as excessive exercise or bathing in hot water, which should be avoided.

 2. Exercise and hot baths can agitate latent harmful substances in the body, mixing them with healthy bodily fluids and potentially leading to serious illnesses.
+Instead, rest, calmness, and minimizing agitation of bodily humors are advised during epidemics.

 3. Avoid unnecessary movement: Leaving an epidemic-stricken area or traveling requires significant physical exertion, which is detrimental in such circumstances.